Sprite Stencil Overlay Breakdown

 Render Infront Objects

 So in order to create our overlay effect, we first need to have our Infront layer objects write a value of 1 into the Stencil buffer.
+Will need Replace to do this.
+Since we don’t want a comparison here, we use Always.
 The full RenderObjects feature is as shown :

 Note that all objects are currently using the default sprite material, which places them into the Transparent render queue.
 We need to specify this in the Queue under the Filters on the feature.